Admissions Requirements

 Community Education:

-Students enrolled only in non-credit courses are assigned to this curriculum.
+Students enrolled only in professional learning courses are assigned to this curriculum.
 See Corporate and Community Education page for more information.

 Programs with Special Requirements